dddunoo/dddunoo/README.md

 ### Hi there 👋

-I'm currently working on CP (specifically CodeForces and USACO) and would love some help with problem-solving techniques/skills for contests.
+I'm currently working on competitive programming (specifically CodeForces and USACO) and would love some help with problem-solving techniques/skills for contests.

 <!--
 **dddunoo/dddunoo** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.